-- 1. Who is the protagonist (the main character)?
+- 2. Who is the protagonist (the main character of the story)?
 I think it is Sam.
-It was his idea, and he is the one trying to make the kidnapping work. - 2.
+It was his idea, and he is the one trying to make the kidnapping work.
+Sam is greedy, scheming and selfish.
+He likes to plan things but let others manage the hardship. - 3.
 What does he want?
-To make \$2000 for a real estate scheme in Western Illinois.
-He thinks by kidnapping a kid in a small Southern town he can get a good ransom. - 3.
+To make \$2,000 for a real estate scheme in Western Illinois.
+He thinks by kidnapping a kid in a small Southern town he can get a good ransom. - 4.
 Do his goals change during the story?
 Not really.
-He ends up passing on the scheme but only because he fears for his friend's sanity.
-Of course, he might be just as anxious as Bill, not letting on.
-The first few lines of the story indicate that. - 4.
+He ends up passing on the scheme, but only because he fears for his friend's sanity.
+Of course, he might be just as anxious as Bill, but not letting on.
+The first few lines of the story indicate that. - 5.
 Who is the antagonist (the one who holds back the action) and what does he want?
 This could be either the boy (Red Chief) or Bill.
 The boy-because he is the one ruining the plan.
 It could be Bill because he wants to give up the plan.
-It could also be the father, who won't pay a ransom and is willing to make a few bucks off these desperate men. - 5.
+It could also be the father, who won't pay a ransom and is willing to make a few bucks off these desperate men. - 6.
 What is the main conflict, and where is the climax (highest point) of the story?
 This is the point that you know the story is inevitably going to go one way or the other.
 The central conflict question seems to be, "Will they ever get their ransom?"
 So the climax could be when they get the counter ransom letter from the boy's father.
 It could also be when the counter note is delivered, or when Bill is completely rattled after playing Black Scout.
 You know that he can't take much more after that!
 The question could also be, "Will they ever get rid of the boy?"
 The climax to that one is in Bill's pleading.